-Mark L. Baum, our former president prior to the merger and a former director of Chembio Diagnostics, Inc., entered into a nine-month employment agreement with Chembio Diagnostics, Inc., effective upon the closing of the merger, pursuant to which Mr. Baum received 400,000 shares of our common stock as well as a warrant to acquire 425,000 shares of common stock at \$.60 per share and a warrant to acquire an additional 425,000 shares of common stock at \$.90 per share.
+Mark L. Baum, our former president prior to the merger and a former director of Chembio Diagnostics, Inc., entered into a nine-month employment agreement with Chembio Diagnostics, Inc., effective upon the closing of the merger, pursuant to which Mr. Baum received 400,000 shares of our common stock as well as a warrant to acquire 425,000 shares of common stock at \$.90 per share.
 The warrants expire five years after the date of grant.
 Pursuant to the employment agreement, Mr. Baum was to advise Chembio Diagnostics, Inc. concerning management, marketing, strategic planning, corporate structure, business operations, expansion of services, acquisitions and business opportunities, matters related to our public reporting obligations, and our overall needs through February 5, 2005.
-Mr. Baum also invested \$65,000 in the private placement of series A preferred stock, pursuant to which he received 2.167 shares of series A preferred stock convertible into 108,350 shares of common stock in addition to the stock and warrants described above.
-In November of 2004 as payment of dividends on the series A preferred he received 4,333 shares of common stock.
-Prior to the merger, Mr. Baum was the sole director and officer of Chembio Diagnostics, Inc., on March 18, 2005, as compensation for Mr. Baum's service on the Board of Directors of Chembio Diagnostics, Inc., the exercise of Mr. Baum's warrant to acquire 425,000 shares of common stock at \$.90 per share.
+Mr. Baum also invested \$65,000 in the private placement of series A preferred stock, pursuant to which he received 2.167 shares of series A preferred stock convertible into 108,350 shares of common stock, and a warrant to purchase 130,020 shares of common stock.
+Mr. Baum also owns 300,000 shares of our common stock in addition to the stock and warrants described above.
+In November of 2004 as payment of dividends on the series A preferred, Mr. Baum received 4,333 shares of common stock.
+Prior to the merger, Mr. Baum was the sole director and officer of Chembio Diagnostics, Inc. On March 18, 2005, as compensation for Mr. Baum's service on the Board of Directors of Chembio Diagnostics, Inc., the exercise price of Mr. Baum's warrant to acquire 425,000 shares of common stock at \$.90 per share was reduced to \$.75 per share.
 Mr. Baum received no other compensation for his services on the Board of Directors.

-Lawrence A. Siebert, the president and chairman of the board of directors of Chembio Diagnostics, Inc. beginning at the time of and after the merger, and the president and chairman of Chembio Diagnostic Systems Inc. Since May 2002, held two promissory notes issued by Chembio Diagnostic Systems Inc. One note was issued on August 1, 1999 in the original principal amount of \$338,125, bearing interest at a rate of 11% per annum.
+Lawrence A. Siebert, the president and chairman of the board of directors of the Company beginning at the time of and after the merger, and the president and chairman of Chembio Diagnostic Systems Inc. Since May 2002, held two promissory notes issued by Chembio Diagnostic Systems Inc. One note was issued on August 1, 1999 in the original principal amount of \$338,125, bearing interest at a rate of 11% per annum.
 The other was issued on April 25, 2001 in the original principal amount of \$795,937, bearing interest at a rate of 12% per annum.
-Mr. Siebert converted the entire outstanding principal amount of the 11% note and \$561,875 principal amount of the 12% note into 30 shares of Chembio Diagnostics, Inc.'s series A preferred stock, together with warrants to acquire 1,800,000 shares of common stock at \$.90 per share, pursuant to Chembio Diagnostics, Inc.'s private placement of its series A preferred stock on May 5, 2004.
-The shares of series A preferred stock held by Mr. Siebert are convertible into 1,547,100 shares of Chembio Diagnostics, Inc.'s series A preferred stock and again the series of a preferred stock together with warrants to acquire 4.80,000 shares of December 29, 2004 into 7.80208 shares of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
-The shares of common stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
-The shares of common stock at \$.90 per share, pursuant to 1,547,100 shares of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
-The shares of common stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
-The shares of common stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
-Approximately \$236,852 of accrued interest on the debt is also due to Mr. Siebert, but is not accruing interest.
-The accrued interest will be paid out according to the terms
+Mr. Siebert converted the entire outstanding principal amount of the 11% note and \$561,875 principal amount of the 12% note into 30 shares of the Company's series A preferred stock, together with warrants to acquire 1,800,000 shares of common stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
+The shares of series A preferred stock held by Mr. Siebert are convertible into 1,547,100 shares of the Company's series A preferred stock, together with warrants to acquire 468,125 shares of common stock at \$.90 per share, pursuant to the terms of the Company's private placement of its series A preferred stock on May 5, 2004.
+As of September 30, 2006, \$126,501.94 of accrued interest on the debt is also due to Mr. Siebert, but is not accruing interest.
+The accrued interest will be paid out according to the terms of the Company's private placement of its series B preferred stock convertible into 81,967 shares of common stock and a warrant to purchase 77,868 shares of common stock.